 - Encourage others to pursue their dreams rather than live in a box defined by the expectations of others.
 Moving out from under the expectations of others will enable all of us to take greater responsibility for our choices, more fully realize our strengths and weaknesses, develop clarity around our true purpose, and live a life with fewer regrets in the end.

-As we continue to place an emphasis on learning, we will build and strengthen our character and our Character Creates Opportunity® to continue to grow and reach our full potential and be an encouraging voice to those around us.
+As we continue to place an emphasis on learning, we will build and strengthen our character, and our Character Creates Opportunity to continue to grow, reach our full potential, and be an encouraging voice to those around us.

 How can I help you today?
 My mobile is 269-370-9275 and my email is email@example.com